Legally Written and Reviewed by Matthew Dolman

 The Legal Battlefield – The Push for MDL Centralization

-The current legal landscape for survivors is dynamic.
+The current legal landscape for survivors is dynamic, especially as sexual assault litigation against Lyft continues to evolve.
 Many survivors have filed individual lawsuits against Lyft Corporation across dozens of different federal jurisdictions.

 Filing your lawsuit now ensures your claim is positioned to benefit from the current legal momentum and any potential centralization.